joreilly/BikeShare/README.md

 ![BikeShare Screenshot](/art/screenshot1.png?raw=true )
 ![BikeShare Screenshot](/art/screenshot2.png?raw=true )

-Note that, due to use of Jetpack Compose, Android Studio Canary is required to build/run Android client (**UPDATE**: now also works in stable version of Android Studio).
+Note that, due to use of Jetpack Compose, Android Studio Arctic Fox is required to build/run the Android client.
 The iOS and macOS clients have been tested in latest released version of XCode (currently 12.4).
 When opening iOS and macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one)

 ### Compose for Desktop client